Biography of Dr. Jennifer (Jenni) Anne MacKinnon Sidey-Gibbons

 Aside from these formal responsibilities, she also actively acted as a role model for young women considering technical careers in science-related fields.
 Most notably, she is the co-founder of the Cambridge chapter of Robogals, a student-run international organization that aims to inspire and empower young women to study STEM through fun and educational initiatives.
 Through this work, she has taught programming to over 3,000 young girls across the UK.
 These outreach activities, along with the technical success she achieved in her academic career, led to her receiving the prestigious Institution of Engineering and Technology's Young Woman Engineer of the Year Award and a RAEng Young Engineer of the Year Award in .

-Astronaut Experience: Dr. Sidey-Gibbons was one of two recruits selected by the CSA in through the fourth Canadian astronaut recruitment campaign.
+Astronaut experience: Dr. Sidey-Gibbons was one of two recruits selected by the CSA in through the fourth Canadian astronaut recruitment campaign.

 The program includes scientific and technical briefings, intensive instruction in International Space Station (ISS) systems, simulated extravehicular activities (EVAs, or spacewalks), robotics, physiological training, flight training, Russian language courses, and sea and wilderness survival training.

-Q & A with Jennifer Sidey-Gibbons
+Q & A with Jenni Sidey-Gibbons

 Space and exploration